commercialhaskell/stack-templates/README.md

 The repository https://github.com/prikhi/stack-templatizer (unconnected with this repository) provides Haskell source code to build an application that will generate an `.hsfiles` file from the contents of a folder.

-## `template-info.yaml`

-When contributing a new template, please remember to add a corresponding entry to `template-info.yaml`.
-Additional descriptive information for the template may be provided, but is not required.

 ## Yesod templates